go-goyave/goyave/docs_src/src/guide/basics/validation.md

 #### min:value

-Depending on its type, the field under validation must be at least `min`.
+Depending on its type, the field under validation must be at least `value`.
 Strings, numerics, array, and files are evaluated using the same method as the [`size`](#size-value) rule.

 #### max:value